 A major reason Google ranks one page or content piece over another is that it can quickly determine what the topic is.
 The page makes sense, its hyperlinks make sense, and it provides relevant valuable information.

 That’s what a pillar page does.

 Start by creating your pillar page focusing on a key topic.

-Then, write supporting blog posts (“clusters”) based on your pillar content and generate internal links to the pillar page.
+Then, write supporting blog posts (clusters) based on your content pillar strategy and generate internal links to the pillar page.
 When every article links back to a pillar page that discusses the umbrella topic, Google immediately knows what those pieces of content are about.
 As a result, it will rank you better.

 Here’s what happened when HubSpot ran this strategy on its own blog:

 See how more internal links led to a higher placement in the SERPs?
 You can do the same for your site.

 3. Content pillars keep your content creation focused on what your customers want.

 It’s much easier to create killer content when you know what your customers are looking for.

 Spend time researching your pillar topics, and ensure every single piece of content is focused on your target audience.

 This ensures every dollar you invest in your content marketing is working hard for results.